Successful but challenging is how most businesses described their email marketing campaigns.

-Whichever it is, your struggle is genuine, and to overcome it, you have to familiarize yourself with the available technologies, various digital marketing channels, and your customers' changing preferences.
+Whichever it is, your struggle is genuine, and to overcome it, you have to familiarize yourself with the available technologies, various digital marketing channel goals, and your customers' changing preferences.

 But the benefits of email marketing are worth the effort.

-You can overcome these challenges by understanding what they are and knowing what actions to take.
+You can overcome these email marketing challenges by understanding what they are and knowing what actions to take.

 1. Increasing Audience Engagement Rates